reuben-thomas/tp/docs/DeveloperGuide.md

 * **Users**: Users of the DeskFlow application
 * **Administrator**: Person with authority with the ability to add or remove users, change permissions, change data directly
-* **IT Staff**: Person that works with DeskFLow more, has the ability to toggle column visibility, search for organization members, edit service tag field, and manages data in DeskFlow.
 * **Organization Member**: Members of the organization are the contacts that are managed within the DeskFlow
 * **orgID**: Unique staff identifier given to all employees
 * **Natural Language**: Natural language in searching refers to using human-like, conversational queries instead of